Course Duration: 2 years

 - I have an interest in the past and a willingness to find out more

-- I will learn how to research and to extract information from a variety of sources.
+- I will learn how to carry out research and extract information from a variety of primary and secondary sources

 What does the course consist of?